 Club: 1.
-FSV Mainz | Opening: 1929 | Closing: 2011 | Final capacity: 20,300
+FSV Mainz II | Opening: 1929 | Capacity: 18,000

-In the early 2000s Mainz regularly challenged for promotion and the successes prompted the club to embark on a major renovation program.
-Two new stands got built, the main stand and at the opposite end, and further makeshift stands were installed to fill two of the four corners.
+In the early 2000s ,Mainz regularly challenged for promotion and the successes prompted the club to embark on a major renovation program.
+Two new stands got built, the main stand and a stand at the opposite side, and further makeshift stands were installed to fill two of the four corners.
 All just in time for Mainz’s promotion to the Bundesliga in 2004.

 Their subsequent stay in the Bundesliga however also made it clear that the Bruchwegstadion still lacked the facilities of the many new Bundesliga stadiums that had been built.
 Therefore, only three years after the completion of the new stands, Mainz already started making plans to build a new stadium.